Do I need to become vegan or start doing yoga?

 Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.

 Fairtrade’s approach enables farmers and workers to have more control over their lives and decide how to invest in their future.
 As a leader in the global movement to make trade fair, Fairtrade supports and challenges businesses and governments while connecting farmers and workers with the people who buy their products.
 By choosing Fairtrade, people can create change through their everyday actions.

 1% for the Planet

 The organization represents a global network of businesses, individuals, and nonprofit organizations tackling our planet’s most pressing environmental issues.

 Fridays For Future

-The goal of the movement is to put moral pressure on policymakers, to make them listen to the scientists, and then to take forceful action to limit global warming.
+The movement’s goal is to put moral pressure on policymakers, make them listen to the scientists, and then take forceful action to limit global warming.

 The foundation demonstrates entrepreneurship in the global public interest while upholding the highest standards of governance.
 The Forum engages the foremost political, business, cultural, and other leaders of society to shape global, regional, and industry agendas.

 As a companion to the UNFCCC/Paris Agreement, the Plant Based Treaty is a landmark international treaty and first of its kind to put food systems at the heart of combating the climate crisis.
 The Treaty aims to halt the widespread degradation of critical ecosystems caused by animal agriculture, to promote a shift to more healthy, sustainable plant-based diets and to actively reverse damage done to planetary functions, ecosystem services and biodiversity.

 OPS inspires, empowers, and connects a global community using high-impact films and visual storytelling to expose the most critical issues facing our planet.